THE NEW YORK WORLD – Sunday, December 23, 1888

 A Charity that Dispenses Nourishment to the Afflicted Poor with Liberal Hand and Irrespective of Race, Religion or Character—The Matron Tells of Her Long Experience—Mrs. Nugent’s Wretched Garret in Mulberry Street—A Hopeless Invalid, Blind and Penniless—The Quarrel Over Mrs. Healy’s Bank Account—Mrs. Siffert’s Misery and Suffering.

 It was so near Christmas time—so near the one day in the year when almost the whole world rejoices and is happy, that my thoughts turned to those sad homes where misery, poverty and sickness give little chance for joy.
-I made up my mind to search out some of these afflicted households, and I turned for a few days from the gay stores and a happy shoppers to the narrow streets were poverty and want was sadly apparent at every step.
+I made up my mind to search out some of these afflicted households, and I turned for a few days from the gay stores and happy shoppers to the narrow streets where poverty and want was sadly apparent at every step.

 But it is no simple matter to find the really worthy poor.
 I have had some experience among the very poor and I know whereof I speak.
-It occurred to me that I could find no better starting-point then the New York Diet Kitchen, at 137 Centre street, and I went there.
+It occurred to me that I could find no better starting-point than the New York Diet Kitchen, at 137 Centre street, and I went there.
 I sat down beside the heater in the small, but very clean, oil-cloth floored room, and waited until the matron had given out an allowance to a patient.
 A little counter, covered with white oil-cloth, separated her from those who entered.
 A small desk in the rear of the room and several chairs completed the furnishings.

 “If you do not object,” I said to the matron as she turned to me, “I would like to sit here for awhile and watch the people who come in for food.
 I would like to write something about the Diet Kitchens for The World.”